luca-trnka/tinder-clone/backend.md

       }
       ```
 - in the case of missing data it should respond with `400` status code
+- if previous swipe was found with the same currentUserId and otherUserId then respond with `422` status code
 - if the direction is not valid it should respond with `422` status code
   - Valid directions values are
     - `left`